-Apple’s iOS 13.2.2 update wipes out some glaring issues, but problems are plaguing the latest release for iPhone.
+Apple’s new iOS 13.3.1 update wipes out some glaring issues, but problems are plaguing the latest release for iPhone.

 In this guide to iOS 13 problems we’ll take you through the current state of these issues.
 We’ll show you where to find potential fixes for the most common iOS 13 problems and provide you with some resources that should help if you run into trouble.

 We’ll also touch on the state of the downgrade and outline what you can expect from Apple and iOS 13 down the road.